 What you need to know about each language before deciding which one is right for you

 PowerShell is designed to plug into the Windows Operating system, or, it was.
 You can now use PowerShell as a cross platform system command line tool with Windows PowerShell Core.
 It is now open source and available for anyone to use!

 Python on the other hand, was designed as a language that could be used in any operating system or environment which makes it hard to plug into applications like windows because there are no standard libraries but you can make one yourself if needed.

 The main difference between these two programming languages is what they were built for – Powershell was made specifically for automation tasks while Python has been designed as more of a development tool.

-Why Python may be better than Powershell for some people, while Powershell might be better for others
+Why Python may be better than Powershell for some people, Powershell vs Python

 Python can be hard to setup on a new machine and may not always come pre-installed with the latest version of python by default – so it’s up to you if that trade off between ease of use vs flexibility in your language choice matters at all.

 PowerShell also has some limitations when running scripts from batch files which means there will be more coding involved than using Python due to its inherently command line nature versus being able to easily write code in an IDE (IDEs are much easier to manage).